SMByC/AcATaMa/docs/README.md

 ## 1. Thematic map

 The `Thematic` section you can set the thematic map (needed for some process, see more in [use cases](#use-cases)).

-Optionally you can clip the thematic raster selected in an area of interest.
-After clipping the new thematic raster cut is automatically loaded.

 <img src="img/1a.png" width="100%">